mhavey/marklogic/uml2es/docs/uml_mapping.md

 - If there are multiple data architects working on the overall model, splitting the model into multiple files enables developers to work in parallel.

 There are several ways to attack this:

+### 1. One Model, Several Packages and Diagrams

-1. Use just one model, but split it into several packages.
+Use just one model, but split it into several packages.
 Dividing into several packages addresses makes the model easier to comprehend.
 Additionally, assuming the project uses a source code control with advanced branch and merge capabilities, like Git, this approach allows different designers to work on different packages in parallel.
 Remember also that UML the class diagram is just a view of the classes.
 I can create several diagrams depicting different aspects of the model.
 Put simply, a single model doesn't mean a single large diagram!

 Pros: